odb9402/CNNPeaks/README.md

 ### **1. Training data to build a CNN-peaks model.**

-Before you try to call peaks with your ChIP-Seq Data, CNN-peaks model should be trained by internal module in CNN-peaks.
+Before you try to call peaks with your ChIP-Seq Data, CNN-peaks model should be trained by the internal module in CNN-peaks.
 CNN-peaks gives **preprocessing** module for generating actual training data samples with labeled data and bam alignment files of them.
 You can use our labeled data sample or use your own labeled data to generate training data.
 When you use its preprocessing module, the input of the module is a single directory which includes labeled data and bam files.
 For example, a directory which has name "./TestPreProcess" includes these files:

 > **preprocessing:**
 >